 Dental Insurance Through Medicare and Medicaid

 Younger individuals or children in families that receive traditional Medicaid benefits likely have some included dental coverage.
 Seniors receiving Medicaid because of receiving Medicare Extra Help are in another Medicaid classification.
-The Medicaid for seniors is typically referred to as Qualified Medicare Beneficiary (QMB).
+Medicaid for seniors is typically referred to as a Qualified Medicare Beneficiary (QMB).

-The benefits paid by Medicaid under the QMB program help cover costs not covered by Original Medicare for eligible low-income seniors, such as Medicare deductibles, co-pays and co-insurance.
+The benefits paid by Medicaid under the QMB program help cover costs not covered by Original Medicare for eligible low-income seniors, such as Medicare deductibles, co-pays, and co-insurance.
 The QMB program does not provide dental insurance coverage.